-Born in the Tsang region of Tibet in 1923, Geshe Lhundub Sopa is both a spiritual master and a respected academic.
+Born in the Tsang region of Tibet in 1923, Geshe Lhundub Sopa was both a spiritual master and a respected academic.
 He rose from a humble background to complete his geshe studies at Sera Je Monastic University in Lhasa with highest honors and was privileged to serve as a debate opponent for the Dalai Lama’s own geshe examination in 1959.
-He moved to New Jersey in the United States in 1963 and in 1967 began teaching in the Buddhist Studies Program at University of Wisconsin–Madison, where he is now professor emeritus.
+He moved to New Jersey in the United States in 1963 and in 1967 began teaching in the Buddhist Studies Program at University of Wisconsin–Madison, where he professor emeritus.
 In 1975, he founded the Deer Park Buddhist Center in Oregon, Wisconsin, site of the Dalai Lama’s first Kalachakra initiation granted in the West.
-He is the author of several books in English, including the five-volume comprehensive teaching, Steps on the Path to Englightenment.
+He is the author of several books in English, including the five-volume comprehensive teaching, Steps on the Path to Enlightenment.

 His Holiness the Dalai Lama has composed a prayer of request for the swift return of Geshe Sopa.
 Scroll down to read the prayer.